MicoPhone by Meissner, Chicago Moulton

 Notes:

-le late 1920's, the one with Abe on the housings looks like late 30's.
+to le late 1920's, the one with Abe on the housings looks like

-There was also a Lincoln headset by Allied Radio in the 1950's to 60's,
+late 30's.
+There was also a Lincoln headset by Allied Radio in the

 M, MESCO: Manhattan Electric Supply Company, made these with the M